ianmilliken/mpc/site/content/blog/why-do-businesses-fail.md

 Rightfully so, it was judged as self-indulgent, and people grew very tired of hearing about why 'he was born to do this'.

 It's a cautious tale of advertising when you've got something to say, and not just for the sake of it.

+All the businesses above, either succeeded or languished thanks to the quality of their marketing strategy.
+[To read about our marketing strategy services follow this link.](https://marketplacestrategysolutions.com.au/services/marketing-strategy/)